lucapernice/Algorithmic-Map-Coloring/README.md

 Please ensure you have these dependencies installed to run the code successfully.

-## License

-This code is available under the MIT License.
-Feel free to use it and modify it for your research or project needs.

 ## Credits

 This code was developed by Luca Pernice for AI introduction course.
-If you find this code useful or have any questions, please feel free to reach out.

 Enjoy solving algorithmic map coloring problems and analyzing their performance with this code!